At a Glance

 - Late or incomplete applications will not be accepted.

 The application should be completed by the team leader, in consultation with the entire team.
-The full application process is completed online, and you can view a preview of the full application before you begin.
+The full application process is completed online, and you can view the a copy of the application before you begin.
 The application consists of the following:

 - Basic information for the team leader and team members